Hauchiwa Docs

 Quick start

-This minimal example sets up a graph that reads Markdown files and "renders" them (prints to log).
+This minimal example sets up a pipeline that reads Markdown files and converts them into HTML files.

 Open src/main.rs and paste the following: